savolchenkov/PRACTICE_The100GreatestMovies/README.md

-scraping through the EMPIRE magazine's list of 100 Greatest Movies of all time
+The code scrapped through the EMPIRE magazine's list of 100 Greatest Movies of all time and created a file with this list.